nafai/ulto-login/src/readme.md

 ### Unpacking

-* Place "ulto" directory in your web root.
+* Place contents of "src" directory in a subdirectory accessible via your web root.
-* Put "non-public" directory somewhere outside of your web root.
+* Place contents of "non_public" directory somewhere outside of your web root.
 * Get Google's Google PHP API Library from https://github.com/google/google-api-php-client and place it preferably somewhere outside of your web root.

 ### Configuration